lppant/reinforcement-learning/README.md

 # 7642Spring2020- Reinforcement Learning
-The project work completed for Reinforcement Learning as part of Georgia Tech Masters program.
+The projects completed for Reinforcement Learning as part of Georgia Tech Masters program.